 Storage and Reheating

-I specifically state that you want to ensure they are fully cooked before freezing, as if you leave the mixture for any period of time without frying, they can go slightly grey looking.
+Store cooked potato scones in an airtight container or a freezer bag in the fridge for up to 4 days or in the freezer for up to 3 months.
+You want to ensure they are fully cooked before freezing, as if you leave the mixture for any period of time without frying, they can go slightly grey-looking.

-Then when you take them out of the freezer and defrost them, just toast them to enjoy.
+Then, when you take them out of the freezer and defrost them, just toast them or warm them in a pan or griddle.

 Other Scottish Recipes You Might Like

-Whether it's your first time trying Scottish potato scones, or you're a tattie scone connoisseur, I hope you enjoy them.
+Whether it's your first time trying Scottish Potato Scones, or you're a tattie scone connoisseur, I hope you enjoy them.
+Then, try some of my other traditional Scottish recipes like:

 Ingredients